 Jerryll Noorden, owner of We Buy Houses in Connecticut, flips up to five houses at a time, so he has become a pro at getting homes off the market quickly.

-“When we flip houses we make sure to add little things to the renovation that are evident and stand out,” said Noorden.
+“When we flip houses, we make sure to add little things to the renovation that are evident and stand out,” Noorden said.
 “It gives the impression we went beyond the minimum requirements, and people feel like they are getting a ton of value.”

 For a recent flip, he added tiki torches to an outdoor deck.
-The torches only cost $9 each, and they were definitely worth the small investment.
+The torches cost just $9 each, and they were definitely worth the small investment.

-“We obviously did not have to do this, but the gesture makes an impression that we went beyond what we had to do,” he said.
+“We obviously did not have to do this,” he said, “but the gesture makes an impression that we went beyond what we had to do.”

-“Think about what you don’t need and throw it away or give it away,” said Kuperman.
+“Think about what you don’t need and throw it away or give it away,” Kuperman said.
 “That extra clutter is making your home look smaller and that can have a significant impact on the purchase price.
 Bigger place equals bigger price.”

 Remove Personal Items

-“The goal here is to help the potential buyer see the home as theirs,” said Ross.
+“The goal here is to help the potential buyer see the home as theirs,” Ross said.
 “That is pretty tough to do with wedding pictures and footprints of your babies’ feet displayed on the wall.”